Quanah Parker Star House: After Parker's death

 The structure was purchased by his daughter Laura Neda Parker Birdsong upon Parker's 1911 death.
-Originally located near the Wichita Mountains north of Cache on Fort Sill's west range, Birdsong moved the house from its original location to Cache and sold it to Herbert Woesner in 1958.
+Originally located near the Wichita Mountains north of Cache on Fort Sill's west range, Birdsong moved the house to Cache and sold it to Herbert Woesner in 1958.
 Although no one can be certain why Parker painted the stars on his roof, lore has it that he meant it as a display of rank and importance equal to a military general.
-The current owner, Woesner's nephew Wayne Gipson, offered the explanation told to him by Parker's descendants that the Chief had been to Washington D.C. to speak with Theodore Roosevelt, and while there had stayed in a "five star hotel".
+The current owner, Woesner's nephew Wayne Gipson, offered the explanation told to him by Parker's descendants that the Chief had been to Washington, D.C., to speak with Theodore Roosevelt, and while there had stayed in a "five star hotel".
 Parker had 10 stars painted on his roof to explain to Roosevelt upon his arrival that he would have better accommodations with ten stars instead of five.
 The Preservation Oklahoma organization has listed the Star House as endangered.